Safeguarding Firefighters from the Dangers of Firefighting Foam

 Impact On First Responder Health

-The recent AFFF lawsuit update reveals mounting evidence linking the foam to serious health conditions among firefighting professionals.
+The recent reveals mounting evidence linking the foam to serious health conditions among firefighting professionals.
 Exposure to AFFF can increase the chances of deadly diseases like kidney cancer, testicular cancer, liver cancer, and thyroid cancer, states Drugwatch.

 Beyond cancer, firefighters report thyroid disorders, hormone disruption, and immune system complications, reports Consumer Notice.
 These conditions often emerge years after initial exposure to the foam.
 Blood tests of veteran firefighters reveal PFAS levels significantly higher than the general population.